Answers for all those questions you might still have

 - Also, water excursions can incur small dock fees/environmental fees or equipment rentals, especially if you want to SCUBA dive.

-A: The Center for Disease Control [CDC] provides comprehensive health information for specific destinations, required vaccinations, information for travelers with special needs, and updates about other health news.
+A: The Center for Disease Control [CDC] provides comprehensive health information for specific destinations, required vaccinations, information for travelers with special needs and updates about other health news.
 You can also visit the U.S. Department of State's travel website and the U.S. Customs and Border Protection [CBP] website for additional travel information.*

-As far as shoes go, sandals/flip-flops are ideal for the beach and around hotel property, but if you plan on doing a lot of shopping, walking or active tours and excursions, make sure to bring comfortable, closed-toe shoes [these are a requirement for many outdoor excursions], and even clothes that can get very dirty and/or muddy.
+As far as shoes go, sandals/flip-flops are ideal for the beach and around hotel property, but if you plan on doing a lot of shopping, exercising or active tours and excursions, make sure to bring comfortable, closed-toe shoes [these are a requirement for many outdoor excursions] along with clothes that can get dirty and/or muddy.
 Also, tours and excursions that involve water activities often require water shoes.
-And definitely don't forget to bring sunglasses and a hat — the Caribbean sun is much more intense the closer you get to the equator.
+Many people also bring dress shoes and heels for their eveningwear outfits.

-Toiletries & Medicines: Other than your standard "of-course-I'm-bringing-that" items such as shampoo and conditioner, shaving cream and razor, a comb and/or brush, hairspray and/or gel, and a toothbrush and toothpaste, you'll want to remember to bring insect repellent, bio-degradable sunscreen [another requirement for water excursions], lip balm with a good SPF rating, dental floss, baby powder, skin moisturizer, hair bands/scrunchies/bobby pins, rubber bands, tissues, a small washcloth or hand towel, an eyeglasses repair kit and a small sewing repair kit.
+Toiletries & Medicines: Other than your standard "of-course-I'm-bringing-that" items such as shampoo and conditioner, shaving cream and razor, a comb and/or brush, hairspray and/or gel, and a toothbrush and toothpaste, you'll want to remember to bring insect repellent, bio-degradable sunscreen [another requirement for water excursions], lip balm with a good SPF rating, dental floss, baby powder, skin moisturizer, hair bands/scrunchies/bobby pins, safety pins, rubber bands, tissues, a small washcloth or hand towel, an eyeglasses repair kit and a small sewing repair kit.

 Be sure to pack a small first aid kit in your checked luggage with wet wipes, hand sanitizer, tweezers, small scissors, eye drops, cotton balls, cotton swabs, moleskin, adhesive bandages of various sizes, polysporin, various medicines for mild illnesses [such as headaches, muscle pain, indigestion, heartburn, fevers, and allergies] and especially sunburn ointments.
 Many people also bring motion sickness medication and ear drops.

-Miscellaneous: Some people, especially those traveling with children, like to bring chewing gum with them on the plane in order to help their ears pop when the air pressure in the plane cabin changes due to altitude differences.
+Miscellaneous: Some people, especially those traveling with children, like to bring chewing gum with them on the plane to help their ears pop when the air pressure in the cabin changes due to altitude differences.
 Also, depending on the amount of shopping you plan on doing, many people bring an empty collapsible suitcase or duffel bag with them so they can have more luggage space for their trip back home.
 And don't forget to bring a pen on your carry-on luggage to fill out any forms.

 A: The Transportation Security Administration [TSA] lists items that are prohibited from being packed in carry-on and checked luggage here.*

 While You're There